5.9.3 Debtors' Delinquent Accounts

 Passport Certification and Bankruptcy

 2. Seriously Delinquent Tax Debt.
-For the purposes of the FAST Act, a taxpayers has "serious delinquent tax debt" if they have unresolved tax debt of over $50,000, which is adjusted to $55,000 (as of January 1, 2022) due to inflation that has been assessed and for which:
+For the purposes of the FAST Act, a taxpayer has "serious delinquent tax debt" if they have unresolved tax debt of over $50,000, which is adjusted yearly due to inflation that has been assessed and for which:

 • a NFTL has been filed and all administrative remedies under IRC 6320 have lapsed or have been exhausted, or